lfod1997/LUTools/README.md

 In this section I'd prefer to use a more intuitive language to explain the usage :D

+### Get

+Go to the [release page](https://github.com/lfod1997/LUTools/releases) and grab the latest release, it contains the stuff you'll need to perform the following missions.

 ### Rip or make filters

 You'll need to use your filter to process a specially designed image, [the lutmap](img/lutmap4096.png):